camunda/camunda-docs-manual/content/user-guide/process-engine/decisions/bpmn-cmmn.md

 {{< /note >}}

-To specify the name of the process/case variable to store the result of the mapping the `camunda:resultVariable` attribute is used.
+To specify the name of the process/case variable to store the result of the mapping, the `camunda:resultVariable` attribute is used.

 BPMN:
 ```xml